12 Things You Need to Know About Your Nest Thermostat

 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-You can control the Nest through your Google Home app, accessible through your phone as well as a computer.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+From the home screen, select Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
 By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you choose that option, it presents a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it uses.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it will show a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it will use.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+You can select each and make your preferred changes.
 Once you're finished, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most heating and cooling systems.
-The maker of Nest, Google, offers a compatibility tool that asks a series of questions about your location and current setup to learn which Nest model works with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and existing setup to learn which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Laurel.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Laurel.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Remember, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Remember, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: